dkruchala/weatherapp/README.md

 To run this app you need to add ENV variable REACT_APP_WEATHER_API_KEY with openweather api key assigned to it.
 Simplest way to do it is create .env file in root directory and put those values inside.

-### `Setting forecast area`
+### `Setting up forecast area`

-You have to select area for forecast by set area_id prop for Weather component in App.js file.
+You have to select forecast by set area_id prop for Weather component in App.js file.
 Default value of this prop is: 763534  - which states for Nowy Sącz, PL